contrailcirrus/contrails-notebook-dash/src/cost-explorer/index.md

 <details>
 <summary>Forecast & Measurement Infrastructure [$M / year]</summary>

-*The infrastructure required to forecast, monitor, and measure contrails, in millions of US dollars per year.*
+*The recurring cost of infrastructure required to forecast, monitor, and measure contrails, in millions of US dollars per year.*

 </details>